-Listed below are CHFA's Guiding Principles for the selection of projects to receive an award of Federal Credits and/or State Credits.
+CHFA believes it is important to consider how projects supported by Housing Credits contribute to promoting equity and economic mobility for residents and their communities, so that everyone in Colorado has opportunity for housing stability and economic prosperity.
+Listed below are CHFA's Guiding Principles for the selection of projects to receive an award of Federal Credits and/or State CreditsHousing Credits.

-- To give preference to rental housing projects serving the lowest-income tenants for the longest period, consistent with the Code - To give preference to projects in a Qualified Census Tract (QCT), the development of which contributes to a Concerted Community Revitalization Plan, consistent with the Code - To provide for distribution of housing Tax Credits across the State, including larger urban areas, smaller cities and towns, rural, and tribal areas - To provide opportunities to a variety of qualified Applicants of affordable housing, both forprofit and nonprofit - To distribute housing Tax Credits to assist a diversity of populations in need of affordable housing, including individuals with children, senior citizens, Homeless Persons, and Persons in need of supportive housing - To provide opportunities for affordable housing within a half-mile walk distance of public transportation such as bus, rail, and light rail with easy access to job centers that maximize the housing density - To support maximum allowable density when feasible based on demonstrated market demand and available funding sources - To support affordable housing that is constructed and certified to advanced energy performance standards, such as the Department of Energy's Zero Energy Ready Home (ZERH) program, Passive House Institute US (PHIUS), or Passive House Institute (PHI), which would minimize total lifetime costs and contribute to Colorado meeting its 100 percent Renewable Energy goals by 2040 and Climate Action goals to reduce greenhouse gas emissions to 26 percent below 2005 levels by 2025, 50 percent by 2030, and 90 percent by 2050.
-For more information regarding these goals, visit https://drive.google.com/file/d/0B7w3bkFqq92dMkpxY3VsNk5nVGZGOH|GRUV5Vn|wQ1U4VWtF/view.
+- To give preference to rental housing projects serving the lowest-income tenants for the longest period, consistent with the Code - To give preference to projects in a Qualified Census Tract (QCT), the development of which contributes to a Concerted Community Revitalization Plan, consistent with the Code - To provide for distribution of housing Tax Credits across the State, including larger urban areas, smaller cities and towns, rural, and tribal areas - To provide opportunities to a variety of qualified Applicants of affordable housing, both for- profit and nonprofit - To distribute housing Tax Credits to assist a diversity of populations in need of affordable housing, including individuals with children, senior citizens, Homeless Persons, and Persons in need of supportive housing of public transportation such as bus, rail, and light rail with easy access to job centers that maximize the housing density, and to promote opportunities for economic mobility